Metro International: Europe

-There are national editions in the Czech Republic, Denmark, Greece, Hungary, Italy, Finland, the Netherlands (online only), Russia, and Sweden (Metro).
+There are national editions in the Czech Republic, Greece, Hungary, Italy, Finland, the Netherlands (online only), Russia, and Sweden (Metro).
 City editions of Metro are published in many major cities.

 Belgium has a bilingual free newspaper with the same name, but it is not owned by Metro International.
 Likewise, Metro in the United Kingdom is not part of the network.

 In France, the Metronews has been acquired and merged by the media company LCI - itself property of TF1.